core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - The countersignature of the COSE object, namely SIGNATURE, is computed by the sender as described in {{Sections 3.2 and 3.3 of I-D.ietf-cose-countersign}}, by using its private key and according to the Signature Algorithm in the Security Context.

-      In particular, the Countersign_structure contains the context text string "CounterSignature0", the external_aad as defined in {{sec-cose-object-ext-aad}} of this specification, and the ciphertext of the COSE object as payload.
+      In particular, the Countersign_structure contains the context text string "CounterSignature0", the external_aad as defined in {{sec-cose-object-ext-aad}} of this document, and the ciphertext of the COSE object as payload.

    - The encrypted countersignature, namely ENC_SIGNATURE, is computed as